Enter Highway Number(s)

 As soon as possible, the local agency and railroad shall furnish to the other the railroad plans of proposed work.
 The plans should show the following, as appropriate to each entity:

 This program is administered centrally from Caltrans Headquarters on a statewide basis.
-Caltrans formed the Railroad Grade Crossing Safety Branch, within the Division of Rail, and is tasked with implementing this program.
+Caltrans formed the Railroad Grade Crossing Safety Branch, within the DRMT, and is tasked with implementing this program.
 Caltrans is responsible for funding, contracting and oversight of the Section 130 projects.
-The CPUC is responsible for the development and administration of the Section 130 priority list, development and updates to the final scope of work, preliminary plan drawings, project cost estimates and approval of the GO-88b request.
+The CPUC is responsible for the development and administration of the Section 130 priority list, development and updates to the final scope of work, preliminary plan drawings, project cost estimates and approval of the GO-88B request.

-Local agencies and railroad companies are required to provide an update of the project schedules and costsin writing every six (6) months from the date of the Notice to Proceed (NTP).
+Local agencies and railroad companies are required to provide an update of the project schedules and costs in writing every three (3) months from the date of the Notice to Proceed (NTP).
 Local agencies or railroads that fail to provide these semi-annual updates may result in their projects being dropped from the program.
 Updates will include the following information, as necessary (see exhibit).

 Federal directives require that the results of safety improvements be evaluated three years after the project is completed.
 Each project listed must have a before-and-after evaluation.
 Safety deficiencies corrected by this program largely justifies the prioritizing methods and future funding.
 This evaluation is contained in the annual Highway Safety Improvement Plan (HSIP) report, compiled by the CPUC and Caltrans and submitted to FHWA.